-August 26 - Fair Housing Rights for Senior Advocates in Muskegon County
+Fair Housing Rights Training for Senior Advocates in Kent County

-The Fair Housing Center of West Michigan is offering a FREE training on fair housing rights for older adults and those serving older adults in Muskegon County.
-The training is on Thursday, August 26, 2021 from 10:00 a.m. to 12:00 p.m. and will be online via Zoom.
+The Fair Housing Center of West Michigan is offering a complimentary training on fair housing rights for older adults and those serving older adults in Kent County.
+The training is on Wednesday, October 19, 2022 from 1:00 p.m. to 3:00 p.m. and will be online via Zoom.

-Participants must be advocates for seniors in Muskegon County.
+Participants must be advocates for seniors in Kent County.
 Please register here.

 - an overview of the fair housing rights of older adults (and others),